Prathikshakj2281/Demo2/README.md

 # Demo-2-

-Banglore is beautiful, but chaotic
+Bengaluru is beautiful, but chaotic

+I love it here, but hate the traffic sh*t